technomancy/nrepl-discover/Proposal.md

   can be a file in which to remove overlays; if nil is given then it means use the file from which the operation was invoked.

+* `reload` - Instructs the editor to reload a given file, assuming an edit has been performed server-side.

 * `edit` - Perform edits on a file.
 TODO: details.

 A single response map may contain any of these as well as standard